-A new report says anti-Chinese hate speech on Twitter has skyrocketed by 900 percent in response to the coronavirus pandemic.
+A new report claims that anti-Chinese hate speech on Twitter has skyrocketed by 900 percent in response to the coronavirus pandemic.

 The report comes from Israeli artificial intelligence startup L1ght, which used its technology to search the internet for increases in hate speech, cyberbullying, and general online toxicity.